 Romy obtained her Master of Public Policy from the University of Minnesota-Twin Cities and Bachelors in Family, Youth, and Community Sciences from the University of Florida.
 She is originally from Little Haiti, Miami, Florida.

-Andrea Granda is Deputy Director for Tides Advocacy.
-She is originally from Jersey City, New Jersey and moved to the San Francisco Bay Area in 2009.
-Andrea pursued her calling as a public servant as an AmeriCorps intern at a youth center and clinic in the Bayview/Hunters Point neighborhood, focusing on leadership development.
-Andrea joined the Tides community in 2011.
-As Deputy Director, she designs and delivers solutions-based services for those that believe in challenging the status quo and dismantling inequities.
-Andrea has a vested interest in fostering partnerships built on mutual interests to help shape ideas to drive social change and policy wins.
+Originally from Jersey City, New Jersey, Andrea moved to the San Francisco Bay Area in 2009.
+Andrea pursued her calling as a public servant and followed an AmeriCorps internship opportunity at a youth center and clinic in the Bayview/Hunters Point neighborhood, focusing on leadership development.
+Throughout her 10 years at Tides and Tides Advocacy, she has honed her leadership capacity working with community practitioners, movement leaders, and funders who believe in challenging the status quo and dismantling inequities.
+Andrea has a vested interest in fostering partnerships to create a platform where ideas, no matter how big or small, can be shared to thrive into social change and policy wins.

 Board of Directors